mpancia/survey_consumer_finances/Racial_Wealth_Distribution/README.md

-# Relative Racial Income
+# Relative Racial Wealth

-This is a short analysis of the relative income percentiles of different racial groups, as derived from data in the SCF.
+This is a short analysis of the relative wealth percentiles of different racial groups, as derived from data in the SCF.
 This reproduces variants of a plot found at the [PPP](http://peoplespolicyproject.org/2017/09/29/the-best-way-to-represent-the-overall-racial-wealth-gap/).

 ## Methodology

 * Obtain the 2016 SCF data;
 * Subset the data to Black, White and Latino participants;
-* Calculate the overall income percentiles for the entire population using the `survey` package;
+* Calculate the overall wealth percentiles for the entire population using the `survey` package;
-* Calculate the internal income percentiles by race;
+* Calculate the internal wealth percentiles by race;
-* Plot the internal income percentiles against the overall income percentiles.
+* Plot the internal wealth percentiles against the overall wealth percentiles.

 ### A Note on Coding